-- Powerlifters and Strongmen/Strongwomen: This assistance exercise allows for more specific training of the hips and back, both of which play a crucial role in deadlifting.
-Additionally, lifters can improve the lumbar and spine’s stabilization in a hinged position, helping develop a healthier, stronger deadlift.
+- Powerlifters and Strongmen/Strongwomen: This assistance exercise allows for more specific training of your hips and back, both of which play a crucial role in deadlifting.
+Additionally, lifters can improve your lumbar spine’s stabilization in a hinged position, helping develop a healthier, stronger deadlift.

 - Olympic Weightlifters: This exercise’s main goal in weightlifting training is to develop and increase lat and lower back strength and muscle, similar to the pulls in both weightlifting movements.
 Increasing the hips and back isolation allows lifters to apply additional stress to promote muscular hypertrophy under a full range of motion.

 However, the Pendlay row is more advanced for most beginners, as it requires flexibility and proper hip hinge mechanics (which doesn’t always come naturally to people).
 If you’re new to lifting, start with seated row variations, such as the cable row or chest-supported rows.